 Eleven domestic swine with HF weighing 42.6 ± 1.9 kg and eight controls weighing 61.3 ± 13.4 kg were used in this study.
 The animals and subsequent data were divided into groups according to treatment as follows: Normal control (NC) subjects that served as a control (n=8); Heart-failure injected (HFI) subjects that received biomaterial injections (n=6), and heart-failure control (HFC) subjects that served as control (n=5).

 To induce HF, the obtuse marginal branches of the left circumflex artery were occluded in each animal.
 This was achieved via the percutaneous placement of embolization coils using a microcatheter (Cantata 2.9, Cook Medical, Bloomington, IN) to access the artery.
 Delivery of one to three 2- or 3-mm diameter embolization coils (depending on the anatomical variation) at two different time points (week 0 and week 2) resulted in ischemia and subsequent HF.
 The animals designated for treatment recovered for eight weeks before biomaterial injection therapy.
 The control animals recovered for sixteen weeks without biomaterial treatment.
-Figure 1
+The experimental protocol for the HFI group is illustrated in Figure 1